HFTrader/DependencyBuilder/README.md

 For now we are supporting Intel x86_64 but that can change in the future as other platforms are certified.

 # TODO
+1. Update the MSYS/Windows folder
-1. Setup some sort of automated build with docker in aws (EKS or Amazon Batch)
+2. Setup some sort of automated build with docker in aws (EKS or Amazon Batch)
-2. Review and clean up the current code
+3. Review and clean up the current code